temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [workflow reference](#options-set-for-workflow-reference).

+### temporal workflow update: Start and wait for Updates
+An Update is a synchronous call to a Workflow Execution that can change its state, control its flow, and return a result.

-### temporal workflow update: Synchronously run a Workflow update handler
+### temporal workflow update execute: Send an Update and wait for it to complete

-Send a message to a Workflow Execution to invoke an update handler.
-An update can change the state of a Workflow Execution and return a response:
+Send a message to a Workflow Execution to invoke an Update handler, and wait for the update to complete or fail.
+You can also use this to wait for an existing update to complete, by submitting an existing update ID.

 ```
-temporal workflow update \
+temporal workflow update execute \
     --workflow-id YourWorkflowId \
     --name YourUpdate \
-    --input '{"Input": "As-JSON"}'
+    --input '{"some-key": "some-value"}'
 ```

-#### Options
+#### Options set for update

 * `--name` (string) -
   Handler method name.